-Professor Camille Coti, University of Paris North (Paris XIII), France at the University of Tennessee, Knoxville, totalizing 22 months in Knoxville.
+University of Paris South.
+She made several visits to the Innovative Computing Laboratory at the University of Tennessee, Knoxville, totalizing 22 months in Knoxville.
 Then she worked as a post-doctoral research associate at Iowa State University.
 She is now an Assistant Professor at the University of Paris North (Paris XIII).
 She works on parallel computing on hierarchical memory and highly-distributed systems.
 Her interests include parallel algorithms, run-time environments and distributed computing on volatile environments.